 Dr. and Mrs. Carruthers had 3 sons; Bruce, Wallace and Neil.

 On the 30th of June, 1939, Dr. Carruthers had been working in his garden and called Dr. Ralph H. Walker of Thamesville, as he wasn’t feeling well.
 Dr. Walker went over immediately to Dr. Carruthers home in Florence and while he was speaking to him, Dr. Carruthers’ collapsed and died.
 He was buried at Lakeview Cemetery in Sarnia.
 His son Bruce became a pharmacist.
-Wallace and Neil Carruthers both became physicians.
-(Neither son practiced in Kent County).
+His son’s Wallace and Neil Carruthers both became physicians.
+(Neither son practiced in Chatham-Kent).

 Mrs. Carruthers died in 1991 and she was also buried at Lakeview Cemetery.